-- The role of plants in agriculture;
+- The role of plants in agriculture

-- How to plant trees and shrubs;
+- How to plant trees and shrubs

-- Development of wind breaks;
+- Development of windbreaks

-- Development of live fence;
+- Development of live fence

-- Alley cropping;
+- Alley cropping

-- How to grow and manage specific tree species;
+- How to grow and manage specific tree species

-- Development of Agro-forestry; and
+- Development of Agro-forestry

-- Establishment and management of orchards.
+- Establishment and management of orchards

-Since you are now knowledgeable about Permaculture principles and you have learnt how to implement Permaculture, how to plan for your garden and you understand nutrition, it is important to know about the plants to be grown in the garden for food and nutrition.
-This module will enable you to learn about the role of trees and shrubs, how to plant them, how to develop wind breaks and live fence, how to practice alley cropping, how to develop agro-forestry and orchards.
+You should now understand more about Permaculture principles and have learnt how to implement Permaculture, in the way you plan your garden and required nutritional needs.
+It is now time to get to know about the plants that can help you to achieve the goals you set.
+This module will enable you to learn about the role of trees and shrubs, how to plant them, how to develop wind breaks and live fences, how to practice alley cropping, how to develop agro-forestry and orchards.
 The knowledge you will acquire will enable you to practice in real life, putting the right tree in the right place at the right time.

-2. The role of trees and shrubs in the landscape
+The role of trees and shrubs in the landscape

 Trees are vital in a Permaculture design.
 They provide shelter for other organisms and a wide range of useful yields (fuel, food, fodder, nitrogen fixing, medicine and they can be used for construction).
-In order to choose the right species of trees to perform the right function, we must understand the local climate (which species can flourish in a particular area) and know enough about indigenous trees in our area to be able to select appropriate species.
-We consider which species are wind, drought and animal resistant.
+In order to choose the right species of trees to perform the right function, we must understand the local climate and which species can flourish in a particular area.
+We should know about indigenous trees in our area to be able to select appropriate species.
+Consider which species are wind, drought and animal resistant.
 Some tree species can create problems in the local environment.
 For example, the alien eucalyptus species remove vast amounts of ground water.

-Besides providing the vital service of providing the planet with oxygen, trees also perform a number of other important functions:
+Besides the vital service of providing the planet with oxygen, trees also perform a number of other important functions:

-- a.
-Provide detritus and humus (dead plants and animals that decompose and become soil nutrients); - b.
-Provide shelter for living organisms (birds, spiders, lizards); - c.
-If it is a legume, it fixes nitrogen in the soil, which becomes available for the plants growing in the same area; - d.
-Cool the air in the surrounding area through evapo-transpiration (which enables other plants to grow there); - e.
-"Mines" bedrock minerals, which then become available (over time) to surrounding plants as the leaves die, fall off and decompose in the soil; - f.
-Can intercept heavy downpours and protect the plants growing under them; and - g.
-Slow down or deflect (change the direction of) wind.
+- Provide detritus and humus, such as dead plants and animals that decompose and become soil nutrients - Provide shelter for living organisms, such as birds, spiders, and lizards

+• If its' seeds are legumes, it fixes Nitrogen in the soil, which becomes available for the plants growing in the same area

+- Cool the air in the surrounding area through evapo-transpiration, which enables other plants to grow there - "Mines" bedrock minerals, which then become available over time to surrounding plants as the leaves die, fall off and decompose in the soil - Can intercept heavy downpours and protect the plants growing under them - Slow down or deflect (change the direction of) wind - Prevents soil erosion and land slides